 The timing of the whole Motor Bandit story was a little peculiar too.
 In Germany, the Communist Max Hoelz, a lively desperado with a striking resemblance to Toplis, was producing similarly sensational headlines that very same month.
 Using a fleet of stolen vehicles, the London-trained revolutionary had led a string of successful raids against German officials in Plauen.
-Shops were being plundered, locals were being terrorised and the generous proceeds of the spoils were now believed to be funding the marauding Red Army.
+Shops were being plundered, locals were being terrorised and the generous proceeds of the spoils were now believed to be funding his marauding Red Army.
 By March 1920, the ‘Red Bandit’ as he became known in England, had a thousand pound bounty on his head.
-And in France, the few remaining members of the notorious, ‘Bonnot Gang’ launched a final and bloody assault on Paris, the Anarcho-Socialists and former mechanics dying in a wild, bloody shootout with Police at the Ambrais Railway Station.
+Four hundred miles across the border in France, the few remaining members of the notorious ‘Bonnot Gang’ were launching a final and bloody assault on Paris, the Anarcho-Socialists and former mechanics dying in a wild, bloody shootout with Police at the Ambrais Railway Station.
 Among the items found in their possession was chloroform.

-Shortly after Murphy and Green were convicted, the Admiralty had another crisis on their hands.
+Shortly after Murphy and Green were convicted and Toplis had been shot dead, the Admiralty had another crisis on their hands.
 Stoker Douglas E. Springhall and Able Seaman, George Edward Crook were found to be distributing Communist materials at the naval base in Devonport.
-Like Murphy and Green, both men had served on the HMS Vivid I before being transferred to Vivid II.
-Both men were discharged on November 13th 1920, Springhall’s removal being none to gracefully expedited by his penning of a seditious article in Sylvia Pankhurst’s Worker’s Dreadnought under the alias ‘HMS Hunter’ (Discontent on the Lower Deck, HMS Hunter, Workers Dreadnought, 16 October 1920).
-A previous article for the same newspaper had stressed the crucial role the navy had played during the recent revolution in Germany and the Russian Revolution of 1905.
+Like Murphy and Green, the two men had served on the HMS Vivid I before being transferred to Vivid II.
+Both men were discharged on November 13th 1920, Springhall’s removal being none to gracefully expedited when it was found that he had penned a mildly seditious article for Sylvia Pankhurst’s Worker’s Dreadnought under the alias ‘HMS Hunter’ (Discontent on the Lower Deck, HMS Hunter, Workers Dreadnought, 16 October 1920).
+A previous article written for the same newspaper had seen him gloating over the crucial role the navy had played during the recent revolution in Germany and the Russian Revolution of 1905.
 This would have been a double blow for Special Branch and the Conservatives as one of the ringleaders of that particular mutiny Ivan Beshoff was now deeply embedded in Ireland.
-Shortly after taking part in the so-called Potemkin Mutiny, Beskoff fled to England before being dragged back into politics just in time for the Easter Rising by Irish revolutionaries, Countess Markievicz and Maud Gonne.
-Springhall, by contrast would go on to become Secretary to the Young Communist League, taking personal responsibility for the six young delegates dispatched to Moscow in 1927 (Schoolgirl Reds, Sunday Mirror 12 June 1927, p.2).
+Shortly after taking part in the so-called Potemkin Mutiny, Beskoff had fled to England.
+Six years later he was dragged back into politics by Irish revolutionaries, Countess Markievicz and Maud Gonne, where he claims to have played a minor role in the legendary Easter Rising.
+Springhall, by contrast would go on to become Secretary to the Young Communist League, taking personal responsibility for the six young delegates dispatched on a tour of Moscow in 1927 (Schoolgirl Reds, Sunday Mirror 12 June 1927, p.2).

 Toplis’ own politics were less than clear.
 A natural contempt for authority may have seen him drawn into the orbit of various radical groups, but evidence is thin on the ground.
 Aside from the posthumous reports of him leading a ‘Free Love’ anarchist group in the East End of London and being described as ‘one of those intellectual Socialists’ by one of his friends in Mansfield, the only indication he had any Irish sympathies were reports of him posing as an ‘Irishman from Dublin’ and a ‘Sinn Feiner’ whilst on the run.
 And sure, he was known to bang out the Russian National Anthem on the old Joanna from time to time, but Lenin, he was not.

-Percy’s dissolute band of brigands may not have had a formal strategy, or even as something straightforward as a plan during their Almondsbury ambush, but they had bucket loads of inspiration.
+Percy’s dissolute band of brigands may not have had a formal strategy, or even as something straightforward as a plan during their Almondsbury ambush, but one thing was clear at least: they weren’t short of imagination.
 Criminal anarchy, it seems, was trending.

-In contrast to Toplis and his gang, the groups who converged in The Pass were generally made up of good-natured young men and women passionate about politics and determined to find its expression in the freedom of the great outdoors.
-But as with other such groups there were likely to be one or two militants among them, keen to abuse the causes for violent or criminal gain — and doubtless one or two spies.
-Just as the line between Jihadist groups and criminal underworlds has become increasingly blurred over the years, so too was the line between the fledgling revolutionary and the socially estranged delinquent who just craved violence.
-The regular ferocious clashes between the legendary Razor Gangs made famous by fascist Billy Fullerton and the Young Communist League were as common in Cheetham Hill as they were in Gorbals.
+In contrast to Toplis and his gang, the groups who converged in Winnats Pass were generally made up of good-natured young men and women passionate about politics and determined to find its expression in the freedom of the great outdoors.
+The well-organised gatherings were generally successful in weeding out any obvious trouble-makers, but as with any group with plans to change the world there were likely to be one or two militants among them, keen to abuse the causes for violent or criminal gain — and doubtless one or two spies.
+Just as the various criminal and Jihadist milieus have been merging in recent years, the extremist impulses of the post-war revolutionary were flourishing in the shadows of petty and organised crime.
+The shitty trade-off between disaffection in Her Majesty’s Forces and the gruelling shortages they were now experiencing, meant a crime-terror nexus was developing apace.
+The line between the fledgling revolutionary and the socially estranged delinquent whose violence was a scream to be heard, was becoming dangerously blurred.
+With some subtle re-tuning and calibration the indiscretions of a misspent youth could be transformed into a noble cause.
+Skills developed in stealing cars, forging documents and handling weapons would prove indispensable to their life as insurgent.
+The ferocious clashes between the legendary Razor Gangs made famous by fascist Billy Fullerton and the Young Communist League were becoming as common in Cheetham Hill and as they were in Glasgow and London.
 In September 1925 a pitched battle took place between Communists and Fascists in South Islington.
 The fight had started when Communists tried to break up a meeting protected by some 200 fascists in support of Conservative candidate Tom Forrest Howard.

 On the whole though, the anger among the Clarion youth of Sheffield and Manchester was just pocket fluff, the shit that came out in the wash.
-And for the old, that same freckled fury had grown as weary and benign as liver spots.
-Too much exposure to widespread apathy to make any further waves.
+And for the old, any fresh, freckled fury they’d experienced as young men had now grown as weary and benign as liver spots.
+There’d been too much exposure to widespread apathy for them to make any last-minute waves.